 It's worth visiting Kawarau Bridge, the iconic home of bungy jumping in New Zealand, even if you don’t want to jump yourself.
 Watching the other people jump makes for an entertaining pastime and (as always in Central Otago) the views are beautiful.
 If you want to attempt New Zealand’s highest bungy, head to Nevis in Gibbston Valley for the 134m jump.

 Start with Amisfield and Akarua wineries close to Queenstown for beautiful wine and wonderful food.
 Then head slightly further to Gibbston Valley to continue tasting some of the best pinot noir in Central Otago.
 The wine trail continues to Cromwell, where you'll find several world-class wines, including Mt Difficulty and Wild Earth Wines.
-Consider spreading your vineyard visits over a few days.
+If you enjoy wine, consider spreading your vineyard visits over a few days.
 You can also book a tour if you don't want to drive.

 You'll find world class skiing and snowboarding in and around Queenstown.
 Choose between Coronet Peak, Treble Cone and Cardrona for your snow adventure.
 Just keep in mind that peak ski season runs from late July to September, depending on snowfall.